“I never thought I’d see the day. My father must love this.”

 Visually Martin Coccolo takes over for Brad Walker and initially I was unsure of what I was going to think about Coccolo’s art.
 Walker put in a really solid effort on this series and while I think it would have been great to have seen him stay to the end, or even see Dale Eaglesham return to finish it out, Coccolo seems like a good fit for the series.
 Some of this I think has to do with the fine job that Blond does with the coloring and the two of them really seem to complement each other well.
 I think they overplayed Sinestro’s frequent grinning in reaction to his daughter’s displays of leadership but that’s a minor quibbling point.

-Sinestro #21 transitions the title from the end of the confrontation of the Paling, setting the stage for the final two issues in one of DC's most underrated series before Rebirth strikes.
+Sinestro #21 transitions the title from the end of the confrontation of the Paling, setting the stage for the final two issues in one of DC’s most underrated series before Rebirth strikes.
 Cullen Bunn seems to squander some of what remains with plot points and moments which seem to serve no purpose while spending others rewarding readers with great character moments.
 A new era begins for the Sinestro Corps but dark days are looming just on the horizon.
-Four out of five lanterns.
+Eight out of ten lanterns.